Another Timbre TimHarrisonbre

 Recorded in Hamburg, some time between 1975 and 1995 - details forgotten

 Terry Riley and John Tilbury are both giants of experimental music.
-They were friends from the late 1960’s onwards, and John performed Terry’s Keyboard Studies several times in concert, and recorded them for the BBC in 1972.
+They were friends from the late 1960’s onwards, and John has performed Terry’s Keyboard Studies several times in concert, as well as recording them for BBC Radio in 1971.

 However, the recordings on the CD are not the BBC recordings.
-John can’t remember exactly when the recordings were made, though he thinks they took place in Hamburg, Germany, probably about 30 years ago.
-He can’t remember the details, except that everything was recorded in one day - which was quite a feat given the amount of over-dubbing in Keyboard Study No.2.
+In fact John can’t remember exactly when the recordings were made, though he thinks they took place in Hamburg, Germany, probably about 30 years ago.
+He can’t recall the details, except that everything was recorded in one day - which was quite a feat given the amount of over-dubbing in Keyboard Study No.2.

 What is clear is that John was at the height of his considerable powers at the time the recordings were made.